-This level describes the service events (also known as occasions of service) a patient receives during an episode of care.
+This level describes the service events (also known as occasions of service) a patient receives during an episode of care at your pain service.
 These include individual appointments with a physiotherapist (or nurse, psychologist, specialist), multidisciplinary assessments and discussions, pain management programs, procedures, education/orientation programs.
 This information is collected to allow assessment of patient outcomes as a function of intensity and focus of the treatment delivered.